Consensys/quorum-dev-quickstart/files/besu/README.md

 This network is slightly more advanced than the former and you get everything from the POA network above and a few Ethereum clients each paired with [Tessera](https://docs.tessera.consensys.net/en/latest/) for its Private Transaction Mananger.

-As before, to view the progress of the network, the Alethio block explorer can be used and is available on `http://localhost:25000`.
+As before, to view the progress of the network, the Quorum block explorer can be used and is available on `http://localhost:25000`.
 Hyperledger Besu based Quorum also deploys monitoring solutions.
 You can choose to make metrics monitoring via Prometheus available on `http://localhost:9090`, paired with Grafana with custom dashboards available on `http://localhost:3000`.